bvarner/varnerized_prusa_i3/README.md

 The 'master' branch here will reflect the current (stable, functioning) state of the project, if there is one, as is.
 The 'development' branch will track be the next iteration of updates / upgrades.
 I'll be using the 'gitflow' strategy to track minor revisions to existing machine designs.

+# 1.1.0 - More MK3 less, MK2.
+* Heat-Bed - I replaced my aluminum MK3 heat bed with a magnetic MK52, 12V heat bed.
+    * It's not as 'flat' as the prusa originals.
+    * Cost was ~$36, as opposed to the original one which was ~$8.
+    * Spring steel sheet + PEI cost around another $25.
+At this time, I'd opt for the powder-coated textured spring steel instead.
+*

 # 1.0.0 - Hybrid MK2s & MK3